Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/04-sync.md

 if you have no peers on the relaychain or your node is failing to verify new blocks, ensure your node’s clock is accurate, ie. by syncing with an ntp timeserver.

-you must sync both the calamari parachain and kusama relay-chain before the motion to include your collator is passed. completely synced substrate blockchain nodes will show an idle state in their logs for both `[Relaychain]` and `[Parachain]` and looks like so:
+you must sync both the manta parachain and kusama relay-chain before the motion to include your collator is passed. completely synced substrate blockchain nodes will show an idle state in their logs for both `[Relaychain]` and `[Parachain]` and looks like so:

 ```shell=
 2022-03-01 17:18:58 [Parachain] 💤 Idle (49 peers), best: #1037783 (0xa0c5…04a8), finalized #1037781 (0xabd5…1c05), ⬇ 16.7kiB/s ⬆ 14.5kiB/s